🥚 Air Fryer Soft-Boiled Eggs

 -

-Peel under running water if needed for ease.
+Peel under running water for smooth results.

 -